h-urena/az-900/module_03/management_and_governance.md

 ### Microsoft Purview

-A family of data governance, risk, and compliance solutions that helps you get a single, unified view into your data.
+- A family of data governance, risk, and compliance solutions that helps you get a single, unified view into your data
-Two main solution areas comprise it: risk and compliance(**protection of data**) and unified data governance(**data policy**).
+- Two main solution areas comprise it: risk and compliance (**protection of data**), and unified data governance (**data policy**)

 ### 🔒 Resource Locks